-- Red lentils: Because you can’t have red lentil dahl without red lentils!
-Red lentils are very different than other types of lentils, you cannot use black or brown lentils here as they cook very differently. - Canned Coconut milk: To make the dahl creamy.
+Red lentils: Because you can’t have red lentil dahl without red lentils!
+Red lentils are very different than other types of lentils, you cannot use black or brown lentils here as they cook very differently.

+Canned Coconut milk: To make the dahl creamy.
 I don’t recommend subbing for regular non-dairy milk, but you can use light coconut milk from a can if you want to decrease the fat content a bit.

 Red bell pepper: For a little crunch.
 Feel free to sub yellow or orange if that’s what you have on hand.
 You can omit this as well if you’re running low on fresh produce!